dotnet/csharplang/proposals/init.md

 `init` members and validation.

 ## Allow init as a field modifier
-In the same way `init` can server as a property accessor it could also serve as a designation on fields to give them similar behaviors as `init` properties.
+In the same way `init` can serve as a property accessor it could also serve as a designation on fields to give them similar behaviors as `init` properties.
 That would allow for the field to be assigned before construction was complete by the type, derived types or object initializers.